Lesson 2: Organizing tickets and users

 Now let's look at the Zendesk Support staff roles.
 You know about the agent role.
 Agents primarily solve tickets.
 However, you can assign specific permissions to agents to control their access to the different parts of your Zendesk.
 For example, you can allow just a few agents to manage and moderate your Help Center.

 In addition to agents, there is the administrator role.
 You can have one or many administrators in your Zendesk account.
-You can think of this role as the manager of your Zendesk.
-They set up your Zendesk with the channels you want to support, define new shared views, manage users, and so on.
+You can think of this role as the manager of your Zendesk account.
+They set up your account with the channels you want to support, define new shared views, manage users, and so on.

 If you originally created your Zendesk account, you are the account owner.
 This role is the super administrator role and can do everything that's possible to do in Zendesk.